Recipe: Apple Yogurt Cake with a Cinnamon-Sugar Streak

 Pinch freshly ground nutmeg

-Heat the oven to 350°F. Lightly grease a 9x13-inch baking pan with baking spray or olive oil.
+Arrange a rack in the middle of the oven and heat to 350°F. Lightly coat a 9x13-inch baking pan with baking spray or olive oil.

-Whisk together the yogurt, olive oil, lemon juice, sugar, eggs, and vanilla in a large bowl.
-Peel and core the apples, and chop into chunks about 1/2-inch across.
-You should end up with 3 1/2 to 4 cups of apples.
-Stir the chopped apple into the liquid ingredients.
+Place the yogurt, granulated sugar, oil, lemon juice, eggs, and vanilla in a large bowl and whisk to combine.
+Peel and core the apples, then chop into rough 1/2-inch chunks.
+(Do not grate the apples or the batter will be too wet.)
+You should end up with 4 to 4 1/2 cups of apples.
+Add the apples to the yogurt mixture and stir to combine.

-Pour half of the batter into the cake pan.
-Sprinkle the batter with half of the cinnamon-brown sugar mixture, dropping it on the batter in small lumps.
-Spread the rest of the batter over top, and sprinkle with the remaining cinnamon-brown sugar.
+Pour 1/2 of the batter into the pan.
+Sprinkle with 1/2 of the cinnamon-brown sugar mixture on top, dropping it on the batter in small lumps.
+Spread the rest of the batter over the top, then sprinkle with the remaining cinnamon-brown sugar.

-Bake for 45 to 55 minutes, covering with foil at the end if the top is browning too much.
-When a tester comes out clean, transfer the cake to a cooling rack and let it cool for at least 15 minutes in the pan before cutting.
-Serve the cake warm or at room temperature.
+Bake until a tester inserted in the center comes out clean, covering with aluminum foil toward the end if the top is browning too much, 45 to 55 minutes.
+Place the pan on a wire rack and let it cool for at least 1 hour.
+Cut and serve the cake warm or at room temperature.

-This keeps very well for several days, and it gets even moister as it sits, due to the apples.
+Storage: This cake can be covered and stored at room temperature for up to 4 days, and it gets even more moist as it sits, due to the apples.